-There is no parking at Pier 25 and, as in most neighborhoods of New York, street parking in Tribeca is hard to find.
+There is no parking at Pier 25.
 There are commercial parking garages nearby, but prices are high.
 The nearest garage is on Greenwich Street, just south of N. Moore.
-The least expensive garage is at Pier 40, north of the ship at West Street and Houston Street, and is about a 10-minute walk away.
+The least expensive garage is at Pier 40, at West Street and Houston Street, about a 10-minute walk away.

 The nearest bus route is the M20 which runs downtown with a stop at Varick and N. Moore Streets, two blocks inland.
 It runs uptown from South Ferry turning on West Street, and the closest stop going this direction is Harrison and West Streets.

-Nearest subway stations are the Franklin Street stop on the 1 or Canal Street on the A/C/E (exit at Walker Street at south end).
+Subway stations are close by at Franklin Street on the 1 or Canal Street on the A/C/E (exit at south end on Walker Street).
 N. Moore Street is one block north of Franklin Street or a block south of Walker Street.
 Walk west on N. Moore to the pier.